 - Take a Complete Backup of your site with BackupBuddy.
 The ‘Complete’ backup includes both your database and your site files

-- Go to the BackupBuddy > Migrate/Restore screen and click the link to download the Importbuddy.php file to your computer.
+- Go to the BackupBuddy > Backups screen, look at the top right corner and click the link to download the ImportBuddy.php file to your computer.
 Adding a password in the field that’s presented and clicking OK will start the download

 - Go to your domain registrar and change the DNS settings to the settings of your new host.
 Wait an hour or so for the DNS change to take effect – you can check it using this website

 - Upload both the backup zip file and the Importbuddy.php file to your new host (most likely to the